-Biology and zoology majors and students in the ecology and environmental biology specialization must take either MATH 1451 (calculus) or MATH 2300 (statistics).
+Biology, zoology majors, and students in the ecology and environmental biology concentration must take either MATH 1451 (calculus) or MATH 2300 (statistics).
 Cell and molecular biology majors must take one semester of calculus (MATH 1451 ).
 Microbiology majors must take either MATH 1451 or MATH 2300 .

 Courses with a grade of D cannot be counted toward fulfillment of requirements for a major or minor (including adjunct requirements and minors from other departments) in any program in this department.

 Research Opportunities.
 The department encourages undergraduate students to work with professors in research laboratories and projects to obtain first-hand information about research in the life sciences.
 Opportunities are available in many fields, including systematics and evolutionary biology, ecology and environmental biology, cell and molecular biology, and several areas of biotechnology.
 These research programs have been well received in the past and have proved beneficial to both students and faculty.
 Students who have been involved in the research projects have received competitive grants; presented papers at scientific meetings; authored papers published in scientific journals; and progressed to become successful medical doctors, college professors, etc. Students should contact faculty members with whom they will conduct research prior to advisement.
 Information describing research interests of the faculty are available from advisors or on the departmental website at www.biol.ttu.edu.
 No more than 6 hours of undergraduate research credit may be counted toward any major in the department.